gms1/node-sqlite3-orm/README.md

 This module allows you to map your model, written in JavaScript or TypeScript, to a database schema using SQLite Version 3.
 **node-sqlite3-orm** is designed to work with new JavaScript *Decorators*, *Promises* and the *async/await* feature.
+It also supports typesafe database queries and refactoring, with a filter syntax designed to serialize safely without any SQL injection possibility

 > NOTE: Your contribution is highly welcome!
 Feel free to pick-up a TODO-item or add yours.